 …

-The Link ID subfield indicates the link identifier of the reported AP within the AP MLD to which the reported AP is affiliated.
-The Link ID subfield is set to 15 if the reported AP is not part of an AP MLD, or if the reporting AP does not have that information.
+The AP ID subfield identifies the reported AP within the AP MLD to which the reported AP is affiliated.
+The AP ID subfield is set to 15 if the reported AP is not part of an AP MLD, or if the reporting AP does not have that information.

-NOTE 2 – The link identifier is unique to an AP within an AP MLD.
+NOTE 2 – The AP identifier is unique to an AP within an AP MLD.

 9.4.2.295b.2 Basic variant Multi-Link element